pqrs-org/Karabiner-Elements/docs/DEVELOPMENT.md

 ---

+## Session

+### About console user detection

+There are several way to get the session information, however, the reliable way is limited.

+- The owner of `/dev/console`
+  - The owner of `/dev/console` becomes wrong value after remote user is logged in via Screen Sharing.<br />
+    How to reproduce the problem.
+    1. Restart macOS.
+    2. Log in from console as Guest user.
+    3. Log in from Screen Sharing as another user.
+    4. The owner of `/dev/console` is changed to another user even the console user is Guest.
+- `SCDynamicStoreCopyConsoleUser`
+  - `SCDynamicStoreCopyConsoleUser` has same problem of `/dev/console`.
+- `SessionGetInfo`
+  - `SessionGetInfo` cannot get uid of session.
+    Thus, `SessionGetInfo` cannot determine the console user.
+- `CGSessionCopyCurrentDictionary`

+---

 ## Kernel extensions location

 There is a macOS problem that macOS load old kext from cache after we update a kext file in /Library/Extensions.